Ogadimma01/Devops_projects/Linux-projects/Linux.md

 ![photo](Images/rm.png)

-* To delete more than one file with one rm command:
+* To delete more than one file with one rm command, seperate the files with spaces:

 ![photo](Images/rm1.png)